zombieyang/sd-ppp/readme.md

     ![connect](doc/image/connect.png)

+   > if your comfyUI is running locally. make sure you are using `http` instead of `https`

-4. add get/send node in ComfyUI
+5. add get/send node in ComfyUI

     ![in-comfy](doc/image/in-comfy.png)